 However, most people only visit the UAE for a stopover, often 24 hours or less – which doesn’t even begin to scratch the surface of what Dubai has to offer.

-Believe it or not, when I visited the United Arab Emirates for the first time, I was there primarily for the desert and the nature.
-To this day, the Arabian Desert is still one of my absolute favorite places on earth.
+Believe it or not, when I visited the United Arab Emirates for the first time, I was there as a solo female, primarily for the desert and the nature.
+To this day, the Arabian Desert is still one of my absolute favorite places not just in the UAE, but on earth.

 In the spirit of full disclosure, I maaaaay have even been a bit judgy myself about the glitz of Dubai at times.
 However, I’ve learned to appreciate quite a bit more that Dubai has to offer over the years.

-Now, after spending many months over the last handful of years exploring UAE, I want to pass on some true highlights.
-Read on for 21 reasons to visit Dubai in 2021!
+Now, after spending countless months over the last eight years exploring UAE, I want to pass on some true highlights.
+Read on for all of the reasons to visit Dubai!

 1. Go Back in Time in Old Dubai